Glas (TV channel): Broadcasting

-Glas broadcasts its programs via satellite «Sirius 4», which covers the territory of Europe, Middle East and Russia — to Novosibirsk, Nizhnevartovsk and Vorkuta with total audience 1.2 billion people.
+Glas broadcast its programs via satellite «Sirius 4», which covers the territory of Europe, Middle East and Russia — to Novosibirsk, Nizhnevartovsk and Vorkuta with total audience 1.2 billion people.
 Satellite broadcasting of 2-hour blocs also provided via satellite «HELLAS SAT 4» (Europe and Asia) and satellite «Intelsat 3R» (North America) with total audience 980 million people by state company «International branch of Ukrainian Television and Radio».

 In Ukraine Glas is relayed by 150 cable companies and almost 100 aerial companies.

 Achievements and awards

 Many programs of the channel gained prizes of international film festivals and state awards.
 Among them are Gran Prix of International Film Festival «Pokrov», International Festival of Christian Films, prizes of International Festival of Documentary Films «Kinolitopys», «Zolotyj Georgij», Film Festival «Radonezh», International Orthodox Film Festival «Zustrich» and «Crux of Saint Andrij».
 Channel is awarded by honorary diploma of Ukrainian Government and awards of Ukrainian Orthodox Church.
 In collaboration with Foreign Ministry, TV-Channel Glas creates presentational films about Ukraine.